Search: Advanced search

 Restraining a dog in a car may provide several safety benefits both to the dog and the occupants of the car:

 Some groups advocate the use of pet transport containers or crates (appropriately secured within the car).
-This may reduce the ability of the dog to disrupt or distract the driver and may also reduce the likelihood of a dog becoming a projectile during a collision and/or may prevent the dog from jumping out of the car.
+This may reduce the ability of the dog to disrupt or distract the driver and may also reduce the likelihood of a dog becoming a projectile during a collision.
+They may also prevent the dog from jumping out of the car.
 While RSPCA Australia does not have a specific policy on the appropriate restraint of dogs in cars we do have a policy regarding containers for transport.
-The container should enable the animal to lie down flat, turn around, stand erect and stretch with clearance.
+The container should enable the animal to lie down comfortably in a natural position, turn around, stand and sit erect and stretch with clearance.

 Never leave your dog unattended in a car.
 Dogs die very quickly from heat stress, even in mild weather.